wint3rmuted/Playlists-Cheatsheets/OSCPFLOW/File-Upload/file-upload-master.md

 Find a vulnerability to rename the file already uploaded (to change the extension).
 ```

-##From File upload to other vulnerabilities
+## File upload to other vulnerabilities
 ```
 Path Traversal from File Upload?
 Set filename to ../../../tmp/lol.png and try to achieve a path traversal